solid/authentication-panel/HttpSignature.md

 ### The KeyId URL

 In order for it to be clear that the `keyId` is to be interpreted as a URL, the `keyId` field MUST enclose the URL with `'<'` and `'>'` characters.
-To take an example from [§A.3.2.1](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01#appendix-A.3.2) of `Http-Sig` this would allow the following use of relative URLs referring to a resource on the requested server
+To take an example from [§A.3.2.1](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01#appendix-A.3.2) of `HttpSig` this would allow the following use of relative URLs referring to a resource on the requested server

 ```HTTP
 Authorization: HttpSig